Windsurfing brochures & ads ’80′s – early 2000′s (F2, Fanatic, Hi-Fly, Aquata, Bic, Magnum, Tornado, WindSpeed) part1

 Sorry Damien, but you’re not going through my post carefully.

-The information is there: http://hitthewave.files.wordpress.com/2011/05/bic-sailboard-range-1984.jpg
+The information is there: https://hitthewave.files.wordpress.com/2011/05/bic-sailboard-range-1984.jpg

 No prototype, just a 1984 production model.